bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Here we start generating some SVG with JSX.
 The `Yome.drawWalls` method will take the current state and emit an React polygon element.

+Now when we get here, we would really like to know if our code for drawing octagons is working.
+While our log function is helpful for seeing how data-based functions are behaving, it is useless for checking how our visual functions are working.

 ### Verifying graphical functions

 You may have noticed a `playarea` element in the `index.html`.
-We are
+We are going to create a log function that renders functions like `Yome.drawWalls` into the `playarea` element of our application page.

 {% highlight javascript %}
 Yome.svgWorld = (children) =>